What is Dementia?

 - Healthy weight and enough physical activity: Obesity and lack of physical activity may increase the risk of Alzheimer’s disease.
 Maintaining a healthy weight and getting at least 30 minutes of vigorous physical exercise, at least 3 times per week, can help to limit this risk.

-- Head Injury: Those who experience repeated or severe head injury have a higher risk developing Alzheimer’s disease.
+- Head Injury: Those who experience repeated or severe head injury have a higher risk of developing Alzheimer’s disease.
 Take measures to protect your head, such as always wearing a seatbelt and grabbing your helmet when enjoying certain sports.

 Often, those with memory loss or other possible signs of Alzheimer’s may not recognize that they are experiencing symptoms.
 For this reason, signs of Alzheimer’s disease may be more obvious to friends and family members.
 Anyone experiencing signs of dementia should see a doctor as soon as possible.
-Asking a trusted family member or friend to accompany you to your appointment can be helpful, especially if you are experiencing memory loss, or problems with language.
+Asking a trusted family member or friend to accompany you to your appointment can be helpful, especially if you are experiencing memory loss or problems with language.

-Signs of Alzheimer’s disease varies from person to person, and there is no one specific test used for diagnosis.
+Signs of Alzheimer’s disease vary from person to person, and there is no one specific test used for diagnosis.
 If a person is suspected to have dementia, different physical and cognitive tests may be conducted.
 The results of these tests, along with a detailed medical history, will allow a doctor to make the diagnosis.

-Alzheimer’s disease slowly progresses through general stages, which each stage highlighting changes in the lives of both the individual and their caregivers.
-Since Alzheimer’s disease affects people differently, the symptoms, order in which they present, and the duration of each stage is unique to the individual.
+Alzheimer’s disease slowly progresses through general stages, in which each stage highlighting changes in the lives of both the individual and their caregivers.
+Since Alzheimer’s disease affects people differently, the symptoms, order in which they present, and the duration of each stage are unique to the individual.
 Due to the slow, progressive nature of the disease, the move from one stage to another can be very subtle, as symptoms of each stage will often overlap.

 - Early (mild) stage: The initial stage, where a person begins to have mild impairment due to symptoms of the disease, but can still function independently.
-Usually the stage where a person (and often close friends and family) begins to notice memory lapses, and changes in their abilities.
-Common symptoms include: increasing forgetfulness, misplacing objects, difficulty planning or organizing, problems with performing familiar tasks, and trouble with language and communication.
+Usually, the stage where a person (and often close friends and family) begins to notice memory lapses and changes in their abilities.
+Common symptoms include increasing forgetfulness, misplacing objects, difficulty planning or organizing, problems with performing familiar tasks, and trouble with language and communication.

-- Middle (moderate) stage: This stage brings further decline in a person’s ability to function day to day, and is where they need a greater level of care.
+- Middle (moderate) stage: This stage brings a further decline in a person’s ability to function day-to-day, and is where they need a greater level of care.
 Help with daily tasks such as shopping, cooking, paying bills, dressing, bathing and toileting eventually becomes necessary.
 At this stage, symptoms are noticeable to others and may include: forgetting details about themselves (such as address, telephone number, hometown etc.), confusion about where they are or what day it is, an increase in wandering and becoming lost, repetitive behaviour, and personality changes such as moodiness and feeling withdrawn (especially in social or mentally challenging situations), suspiciousness, compulsiveness and delusions.

 There are a number of medications that can help with symptoms such as memory decline, and changes in thinking ability, motor skills and language.
 People who respond to these medications can experience improvements in quality of life for several years.